 How to “Copyright” Your Work

 However, many authors still obtain registrations for their works with the federal Copyright Office.
 Copyright registration provides a number of important advantages.
 Most strikingly, in most cases, you can’t file a lawsuit for copyright infringement without a registration.
-You can still register the work after the fact and then file suit, but you likely can’t collect damages for infringements that took place beforehand.
+You can still register the work after the fact and then file suit, but it can be difficult to collect damages for infringements that took place beforehand.
 Whether or not you should bother registering your work depends in large part on its commercial value and the likelihood that you will have to enforce your rights.

 If you have questions about protecting your work, send us an email at email@example.com or give us a call at 831-275-1401 or schedule a free consultation.